Rosuav/StilleBot/Notes.md

 * Twitch watch streaks only count two separate streams if there's 30 minutes between them
 * ??
 Twitch channel point redemptions on one-per-stream??
 Find out.
-* Delaying an echoable_message until end of stream waits 30 minutes and resets if you go online again [unimpl]
+* Delaying an echoable_message until end of stream uses the stream-reset signal.
 * Dynamic channel point costs reset every time the stream goes on/offline, without delay
 * The definition of "raided this stream" for art share permission uses the